theyareonit/Click-Between-Frames/about.md

 # Known issues

 - This mod does not work with bots
-- Follow Player X will desync after clicking
+- Lock to player X will desync after clicking
 - Controller input is not yet supported

 Icon by alex/sincos.